rali-udem/jsRealB/README.md

     * [English](https://observablehq.com/@lapalme/exprimenting-with-jsrealb "Experimenting with jsRealB / Guy Lapalme / Observable")
     * [Français](https://observablehq.com/@lapalme/nouvelles-experiences-avec-jsrealb "Nouvelles exp&#xE9;riences avec jsRealB / Guy Lapalme / Observable")

-## Licences
+## Licenses
 `pyrealb` source code is licensed under _Apache-2.0_ and the linguistic resources in the `./data` directory is licensed under _CC-BY-SA-4.0_

 ## Design of the system
-Version 4.5 was a redesign and reimplementation of the previous version while keeping intact the external interface, i.e. same name of functions for building constituents, for option names and for global functions.
+Version 3.0 was a redesign and reimplementation of the previous version while keeping intact the external interface, i.e. same name of functions for building constituents, for option names and for global functions.
 This means that applications using only the external interface of `jsRealB` can be run unchanged.
 Version 4.0 added the dependency notation.
+Version 5.0 reorganized the internal class structure to separate common processing from the language specific aspects for English and French.

+More info:

-[This document](Architecture/README.md) describes the transformation steps within the realizer using a few examples.
+- [This document](Architecture/README.md) describes the transformation steps within the realizer using a few examples.
 It also gives an overview of the implementation explaining the role of the main classes and methods.
+- [https://arxiv.org/abs/2311.14808](https://arxiv.org/abs/2311.14808) illustrate how to use pyrealb for bilingual data-to-text applications.

 ## Authors
 *jsRealB* was updated, developed and brought to its current version by [Guy Lapalme](http://www.iro.umontreal.ca/~lapalme) building on the work of: